Bad report cards, behavioral issues or difficulty fitting in may all contribute

 For academic assistance, turn to an

-in-home private tutor who is able to find the missing building blocks in your child’s
+in-home and online private tutor who is able to find the missing building blocks in your child’s

 knowledge and fill these so they have a great foundation to build on.